Second variation of Selberg zeta functions and curvature asymptotics: Asymptotic behavior as

 \end{proof}

-\begin{remark} In a recent preprint \cite{Wan-Zhang} we have been able to prove a general result in the setting of families of K\"a{}hler manifolds.
-Our result shows that the leading three terms of the curvature $Ric^{(m)}(\mu, \mu)$ and the Quillen curvature agree.
+\begin{remark} In a recent preprint \cite{Wan-Zhang} the third author together with Xueyuan Wan been able to prove a general result in the setting of families of K\"a{}hler manifolds.
+The result shows that the leading three terms of the curvature $\cher^{(m)}(\mu, \mu)$ and the Quillen curvature agree.
 In the case of Riemann surfaces this can be proved independently using the Bergman kernel expansion \cite{Lu-AJM} and Berndtsson's curvature formula in Proposition \ref{Bob-prop}. \end{remark}